davidmfinol/davidmfinol.github.io/gameci-3_linuxbuild.md

 # GameCI 3: Build with Linux

 Continuing from [GameCI 2](gameci-2_testing.html), let's examine the `Build with Linux` job matrix.
+We would ideally run all builds on Linux, but there are some constraints that mean we are only able to run a subset of our target builds on Linux.
+Those target platforms are `Android`, `iOS`, `StandaloneLinux64`, and `WebGL`.
+[The GameCI documentation website](https://game.ci/docs/github) is the best resource for learning how to build with GameCI, so I would recommend starting there before we examine my workflow's code below.

 ## The Code
-We would ideally run all builds on Linux, but there are some constraints that mean we are only able to run a subset of our target builds on Linux.
-Those targets are `Android`, `iOS`, `StandaloneLinux64`, and `WebGL`:
 ```yml
   buildWithLinux:
     name: Build for ${{ matrix.targetPlatform }}